GatorloopSoftwareTeam/gatorloop-backend/README.md

 | comment       | String        | no       |
 | total_price   | Number        | no       |

+Parts JSON must be valid according to Schema found below.

 ##### Return Data

 Array of the fields updated